oiyl/unity-freecam-melonloader/README.md

 2. Copy the library content from `MelonLoader\Il2CppAssemblies\` into the projects `libs\` directory

-3. Add references to all of them (Visual studio should automatically include everything)
+3. Add references to all of them (Visual Studio should automatically include everything)

 # Controls
+`F5` to toggle freecam

 Keyboard / Mouse: W, A, S, D, Ctrl, Space

 Controller: Joysticks